Lenovo updates ThinkPad lineup with Intel 8th-gen processors and USB Type-C power adapters

 ThinkPad L

-Keeping up the pattern, Lenovo announced four devices in the ThinkPad L lineup: the L380 Yoga, the L380, the L480, and the L580.
+Continuing the pattern, Lenovo announced four devices in the ThinkPad L lineup: the L380 Yoga, the L380, the L480, and the L580.
 The laptops are available in a new 13-inch form factor, as well as redesigned thinner and lighter 14-inch and 15-inch versions.
 Multi-touch displays are optional, as are discrete graphics for the L580.

 The ThinkPad L380 Yoga starts at $549, the ThinkPad L380 starts at $449, the ThinkPad L480 starts at $779, and the ThinkPad L580 starts at $769.
 All four arrive in February 2018.